Inceid/detopt/README.md

 ## Setup
-For this version, we assume the user is using Linux.
-Setting up `DETOPT` on your local machine can be accomplished with the following stepsL
+`DETOPT` is currently supported on LINUX OS.
+Setting up `DETOPT` on your local machine can be accomplished with the following steps:

 ### 1. Resolving Dependencies

 - Gurobi offers free software licenses for academic use.
+Download Gurobi here: www.gurobi.com/downloads/gurobi-optimizer-eula/.
-Download Gurobi [here](https://www.gurobi.com/downloads/gurobi-optimizer-eula/) and follow the instructions [here](https://www.gurobi.com/academia/academic-program-and-licenses/) for obtaining a license.
+- Follow the instructions at www.gurobi.com/academia/academic-program-and-licenses/ for obtaining a license.
+- Note that successful use of Gurobi requires modification of multiple of environment variables as described in the Software Installation Guide here: https://www.gurobi.com/documentation/9.5/quickstart_linux/software_installation_guid.html.
 - You can download and install Python [here](https://www.python.org/downloads/).